Cook-Unity/front-lib/README.md

 **Pipeline**

-Whenever a MR is created the library's pipeline runs thw following two jobs:
+Whenever a MR is created the library's pipeline runs the following two jobs:

 - Linter
 - Unit tests